MatinT-SA/goal-tracker/README.md

 # goal-tracker

 This is a fully responsive React app for tracking your goals based on their priorities.
 There's a Progress Bar for displaying each of the goals checked and done.
 I've utilized various React Hooks and concepts, such as useState, useEffect, and forwardRef, along with the react-icons library to make it a robust and modern app.
-(Under development)

 # Features